Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 \subsection{Two-Ion MS gate}

 In this section, we simulate the \MSGATE\ in a two-ion system to demonstrate the impact of \co\ on gate fidelity in a physical setting.
 We find that \co\ can significantly reduce the fidelity even when the motion is initialized in the ground state, but only in the vicinity of a nonlinear resonance (here, $\Delta_{\mathrm{TTB}}=0$).
+Related analytic treatments have studied \MSGATE\ gate errors induced by quartic trap anharmonicity, whereas here we focus on nonlinear interactions between motional modes during entangling gate operations~\cite{Sutherland2022}.

 For these simulations the higher-frequency breathing mode mediates the entangling interaction (the \emph{bus}), and the lower-frequency tilt mode is a \emph{spectator}, as depicted in Fig.~\ref{fig:coupling_type_diagram}.
 We use \texttt{QuTiP}~\cite{Johansson2013}, with the motional nonlinear Hamiltonian given by Eq.~\eqref{eq:2-ion_interaction_hamiltonian} and the \MS\ gate Hamiltonian of Ref.~\cite{Srensen2000}.
 Simulation details are reported in Appendix~\ref{app:simulations}.